Natural Gas Filter Dryer for Instruments

 Here are some typical applications for using the IMAC filter dryers:

-- Pneumatic Controls – high-pressure gas cuts from main regulated to use in valve actuation, gate stations/regulation stations, measurement skids, pigging stations, dump, control panels
+- Pneumatic Controls – high-pressure gas cuts from main regulated to operate in valve actuation, gate stations/regulation stations, measurement skids, pigging stations, dump, control panels

 - Pilot regulator protection – commonly used with Mooney, Axial Flow Valves & Pietro Fiorentini to protect the pilot regulator